Hair analysis (alternative medicine): Inconsistent results

-The author did not explicitly rule out further diagnostic uses for hair mineral analyses in the future, but listed three issues that prevent hair mineral tests provided by the sampled labs from being accepted as scientifically sound and clinically viable: a lack of standardization and general agreement on the techniques by which hair mineral content was to be determined, a lack of general consensus on the meaning of hair mineral content analyses, and a lack of agreement on treatments for putative imbalances.
+The author did not explicitly rule out further diagnostic uses for hair mineral analyses in the future, but listed three issues that prevent hair mineral tests provided by the sampled labs from being accepted as scientifically sound and clinically viable: a lack of standardization and general agreement on the techniques by which hair mineral content was to be determined, a lack of consensus on the meaning of hair mineral content analyses, and a lack of agreement on treatments for putative imbalances.

-The labs suggested a variety of 'abnormal conditions' were indicated by the hair samples, none of which were actually present.
+The labs suggested a variety of 'abnormal conditions' were indicated by the hair samples, none of which were present.
 These varied between samples from the same test subjects.

-In 2001 a follow up investigation was conducted to see if things had improved since the 1985 investigation.
+In 2001, a follow-up investigation was conducted to see if things had improved since the 1985 investigation.
 The authors concluded: